Ariel Solomon

-Ariel Mace Solomon (born July 16, 1968) is an American former professional football offensive lineman.
+Ariel Mace Solomon (born July 16, 1968) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
 He played 61 games over six seasons for the Pittsburgh Steelers and Minnesota Vikings.
-He was selected by the Steelers in the tenth round of the 1991 NFL draft.
+He played college football for the Colorado Buffaloes and was selected by the Steelers in the tenth round of the 1991 NFL draft.